NiBu-dev/jsCheatSheets/PrototypeRelationShip.md

  - `[[Enumerable]]` - boolean which makes the prop hidden from some operations
  - `[[Configurable]]` - boolean,if false => the property can't be deleted

-## Property descriptors
+## Property descriptors <br>
-Object that encodes attributes of a property:
+Data structure that like object that encodes property metadata - attributes of a property:
 ```
 {
     value: 123,